 turn right across the first bridge after the bend, into Pieter Langendijk straat.
 Turn second left into the Wilhelmina straat.
 This area is typical late 19th-century housing of reasonable quality.

-Most houses have had some form of renovation, in the last 20 years: there is relatively little infill housing.
+The neighbourhood was built between 1895 and 1905.
+Most houses have been renovated in the last 30 years: there is relatively little infill housing.
 Note the large windows, on many of the ground floors in this street – all former shops.
-Under the very different urban density, demographics, and retail practice of 1910, it was economic to have 5 or 10 shops in every street.
+Under the very different urban density, demographics, and retail practice of 1905, it was economic to have 5 or 10 shops in every street.
 This mass of retail employment was displaced by the supermarkets, in the 1950’s and 1960’s.
 Most former shops are now residential: a few are still in commercial use.

 at the Jan Pieter Heije straat turn right.
 This is a typical local shopping street in 19th-century quarters.
 The side streets are generally similar to the Wilhelmina straat.